 d) mind turn down

-Read the following passage and answer the questions briefly: (12 Marks)
+Read the following comprehension passage for the Class 8 exam and answer the questions briefly: (12 Marks)

 “But………but Mrs. Jones, you haven’t seen the room, ” said the attendant.
 “That doesn’t have anything to do with it,’ she replied.
 “Happiness is something you decide, I have already decided to love it. tt s a decision I make every morning I wake up.
 I can spend the day in bed, recounting the difficulty I have with the parts of my body that don’t work. , or get out of bed and be thankful for the ones that do.
 Each day is a gift, and as long as I am alive l’ll focus on the new day and all the happy memories I’ve stored away, just for this time in my life.
 ‘The attendant was touched by the elderly woman’s sense of cheer and boundless enthusiasm.